linux-integrity/ima-doc/ima-configuration.rst

 In kernels that do not implement CONFIG_IMA_DISABLE_HTABLE, or if CONFIG_IMA_DISABLE_HTABLE is false, if the IMA status bit is false or the file hash is not in the hash table, the file is measured.
-If the IMA IMA status bit is true or the hash is in the hash table (already measured), the file is not measured.
+If the IMA status bit is true or the hash is in the hash table (already measured), the file is not measured.

 If CONFIG_IMA_DISABLE_HTABLE is true, if the IMA status bit is false,